mesut/BookApp/README.md

  Bootstrap 3.0</a><br>
  Mockito for testing<br>
  Karma for js testing<br>
- Toastr for  JavaScript Notifications
+ Toastr for  JavaScript Notifications<br>
- Github<br>
+ Github

 ## Build